Ettumanoor: Transportation

-The town has two bus stands.
-A KSRTC station master office with bus station and a well built private bus stand.
-All Deluxe, Express and interstate buses stop here.
+The town has two bus stands: a Kerala State Road Transport Corporation station master office with bus station and a well built private bus stand.
+All deluxe, express and interstate buses stop here.
 Direct buses are available to all places including Bangalore, Mangalore, Theni, Cumbum, Velankanni, Palani, Madurai, Tuticorin, Kanyakumari, Salem and Coimbatore.
-The bus stands are close and a big market is sandwiched between the bus stands, this has made Ettumanoor a convenient shopping place.
-Two state highways are crossing each other in the town and another two are starting from the town.
+The bus stands are close and a big market is sandwiched between the bus stands.
+This has made Ettumanoor a convenient shopping place.
+Two state highways cross each other in the town and another two start from the town.
 This makes the town an important changing point for the commuters.

-Recent development in the nearby areas / start up of new institutions in the neighbour hood and easiness in conveyance has made the town the dearest location for migration.
-This has led to an increase in the population and change in demography.

 Economy

-Industrial Estate under the government of Kerala and Government of India Production center are major industrial centres in Ettumanoor.
+An industrial estate under the government of Kerala and a Government of India production center are major industrial centres in Ettumanoor.
 It is the only industrial estate in Kerala under the Ministry of Labor, Govt. of India.
-Rolling shutters, Bakery items, Rubber products, wood products etc. are main products.
+Rolling shutters, bakery items, rubber products, and wood products are the main products.

-Ettumanoor was the main centre of building material trade since the 1950s in central Travancore.
-N T Paul and company was established in 1946 in Ettumanoor.
-Nearby areas of the town like cheruvandoor, koodalloor and kothanallor are known for production of vegetables.
-Places in the east and south like kattachira and kandanchira are known for pottery and bricks.
-During first half of last century Ettumaoor was known for trading and some people like Hassan Rawther known as a trader.